xlladdins/xll/docs/Excel4MacrosA-D.md

 **CANCEL.COPY**(render\_logical)

-Render\_logical    is a logical value that, if TRUE, places the contents of the Microsoft Excel Clipboard on the Clipboard or, if FALSE or omitted, does not place them on the Clipboard.
+Render\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE, places the contents of the Microsoft Excel Clipboard on the Clipboard or, if FALSE or omitted, does not place them on the Clipboard.
 Render\_logical is available only in Microsoft Excel for the Macintosh.

 Return to [top](#A)